semgrep/semgrep-docs/docs/semgrep-app/managing-policy.md

 ## Custom Rule Messages

-You can edit a rule's message description by hovering over it in the rules tab and clicking the pencil that appears.
+You can edit a rule's message description by hovering over it in the rules tab and clicking the pencil icon that appears.
 This feature is available on the Team tier.

 ![Policy with edit rule message showing](../img/edit-rule-message-from-policy.png "Editing a rule message within a ruleset")